Contents

 VPNs ensure the confidentiality of your important information.
 You can securely access websites and send and receive emails from clients since everything is encrypted.
 A VPN can also provide you protection from “law enforcement eavesdropping”, granting you complete anonymity on the internet.
 Some great VPN solutions include encrypt.me, Express VPN, and Strong VPN, which can cover both your computers and mobile devices.

-It’s a great idea.
 Cellular hotspot data transmission is much more secure than public WiFi.
-You just don’t want other people connecting to your phone, so make sure you password protect the hotspot (see comments about good passwords above).
-If you are really paranoid, try naming your phone something like “hacker” so no one nearby thinks it’s a good idea to try to connect to your phone.
+You just don’t want other people connecting to your phone, so make sure you password-protect the hotspot (see comments about good passwords above).
+If you are paranoid, try naming your phone something like “hacker” so no one nearby thinks it’s a good idea to try to connect to your phone.

-When working on sensitive information in public, be just as aware if not more so about people looking at your screen (or eavesdropping on your conversations) than people scanning the WiFi network.
-Fortunately, you can protect neighbors from snooping on you inexpensively.
+When working with sensitive information in public, be just as mindful—if not more so—of people watching your screen or eavesdropping on your conversations as you are of those scanning the WiFi network.

-Devices known as privacy filters prevent your screens from being viewed by anyone other than the person directly in front of it.
+Luckily, there are inexpensive ways to protect yourself from prying eyes.
+Devices known as privacy filters prevent your screens from being viewed by anyone other than the person directly in front of them.
 There are inexpensive filters available for every kind of computer (both laptop and desktop).
 You can also purchase privacy filter screen protectors for your mobile devices as well.

 Want to learn more about law firm cybersecurity best practices?